 Hacking The Hue Dimmer Switch For Extra Features

-One of my favourite pastimes is hacking products to get more out of them than was intended.
-The Hue Dimmer switch is perfect for messing around with, as it has all the hardware, but very little on the side of software.
+One of my favorite pastimes is hacking products to get more out of them than was intended.
+The Hue Dimmer switch is perfect for messing around with, as it has all the hardware, but very little on the side of the software.

 Philips Hue has provided some great products and to their credit allows 3rd party developers to come in and invent fantastic features for the Hue range.

 I like this approach, the Hue Community has been busy bringing out some crazy features for many of the Hue devices, that sometimes it hard to keep up with.
 One of the features I especially like is the ability to use the Dimmer switch for more than just On / Off and dimming.
 I want to be able to change colors and scenes all with either multiple presses of different buttons or long presses of buttons.

 This is now a reality thanks to some great Android software from All 4 Hue.

 Philips Hue Dimmer Switch Hack for Multiple features.

 To have access to extra 3rd party features on your Dimmer you must be using a Bridge.
 This is the brains of your system and as such opens up a whole lot of extra possibilities with your Hue setup.
 So to start reprogramming your Hue Dimmer we can use an android app called All 4 Hue.
 This is a very simple hack that will open up a world of possibilities.